Hi, I'm Elizabeth.

 Messing with your food, messes with your mind.

-I admit - I was hugely skeptical at first.
-While I was tired of eating the frosting off of a box of cupcakes and hiding the box in the garbage, I feared what would happen if I stopped counting calories, weighing myself, reading food labels and counting my steps.
+Oh I admit it - I was hugely skeptical at first.
+I was tired of eating the frosting off of a box of cupcakes and hiding the box in the garbage, but I feared what would happen if I stopped counting calories, weighing myself, reading food labels and counting my steps.
 You know what happened?
 I also stopped eating the frosting off of a box of cupcakes and hiding the box in the garbage.

 - Evelyn Tribole and Elyse Resch and their book Intuitive Eating